Pontyates: Origin of name

 According to the BBC Wales programme 'What's in a name'.
 'Pontyates' is said to have been named after an English family, Yates.
 'Pont' translates as 'bridge' in English and the Welsh word 'Y' means 'of'.
 This would mean the literal translation of Pontyates is Bridge-of-Yates.
 However, due to the name's similarity to the local word 'iet' meaning 'gate' the village is more commonly referred to as 'Pontiets'.
 A testament to this is the fact that both names appear on the welcome sign when entering the village.

 Another more realistic understanding of the origin of the village's name which locals believe is that 'iet' which means gate in Welsh was used as the village is the gateway to the Gwendreath Valley/Cwm Gwendraeth from the coast.

 Sport

-Pontyates is home to the rugby club Pontyates R.F.C. which plays in the Welsh Rugby Union, Division Five West League.
+Pontyates is home to the rugby club Pontyates R.F.C. which plays in the Welsh Rugby Union, Division Five West Central League.